 Setting a course for a sustainable landscape

 During the questions/discussion block of time the discussion will first be focused on the presentation.
-The remaining time will be open discussion - anyone can ask any question about what the SALCC is doing.
+The remaining time will be open discussion - anyone can ask any question about what the South Atlantic LCC is doing.

 Upcoming Web Forums

-1. To join the meeting, click here. (please join about five minutes before start time)
+1. Click here to join the meeting (please join about 5 minutes before start time).

 2. Enter the required fields.

 Meeting Passcode: there is no passcode - JUST LEAVE BLANK

 Instructions for Conference Call (audio):